omnibor/site/content/glossary/artifact_tree.md

 ### GitBOM Document
 The parent-child relationship is captured by a set of GitBOM Documents.

-Each artifact has a GitBOM document that describes its immediate children consiting of a set of new line delimited records, one for each child, in lexical order.
+Each artifact has a GitBOM document that describes its immediate children consisting of a set of new line delimited records, one for each child, in lexical order.

 A child artifact which is itself a [leaf artifacts](/glossary/artifact/#leaf-artifacts) would be represented by